LibreOffice/core/static/README.wasm.md

 FWIW: it's also possible to build an almost static Linux LibreOffice by just using --disable-dynloading --enable-customtarget-components.
 System externals are still linked dynamically, but everything else is static.

-#### Experimental (AKA currently broken) WASM exception + SjLj build

-You can build LO with WASM exceptions, which should be "much" faster then the JS based Emscripten EH handling.
-For setjmp / longjmp (SjLj) used by the PNG and JPEG libraries error handling, this needs Emscripten 3.1.3+.
-That builds, but execution still fails early with a signature mismatch call to Task::UpdateMinPeriod in LO's job scheduler code (concretely: the call to `pSchedulerData->mpTask->UpdateMinPeriod` in `Scheduler::CallbackTaskScheduling` in vcl/source/app/scheduler.cxx being a pure virtual call on a destroyed `desktop::Desktop::m_firstRunTimer` instance, because `desktop::Desktop aDesktop` in `soffice_main` in desktop/source/app/sofficemain.cxx gets destroyed early, for unclear reasons).
-Unfortunately the build also needs a Qt build with
-"-s SUPPORT_LONGJMP=wasm", which is incompatible with the JS EH + SjLj.

-The LO configure flag is simply an additional --enable-wasm-exceptions.
-Qt5 can be patched in qtbase/mkspecs/wasm-emscripten/qmake.conf with the addition of

-    QMAKE_CFLAGS += -s SUPPORT_LONGJMP=wasm
-    QMAKE_CXXFLAGS += -s SUPPORT_LONGJMP=wasm

 ### "Deploying" soffice.wasm